dotswg/dots-architecture/draft-ietf-dots-architecture.md

 ~~~~~
 {: #fig-direct-signaling title="Direct Signaling"}

-In a direct DOTS session, DOTS client and server are communicating directly.
+In a direct DOTS session, the DOTS client and server are communicating directly.
 Direct signaling may exist inter- or intra-domain.
 The DOTS session is
 abstracted from the underlying networks or network elements the signals
 traverse: in direct signaling, the DOTS client and server are logically